Landlord insurance explained

 Prescribed information

-This relates to your tenants’ deposit under the Tenancy Deposit Protection which is a legal obligation.
+This relates to your tenants’ deposit under the Tenancy Deposit Protection scheme which is a legal obligation.
 You must let your tenant know where the deposit is held.

 Property inventory